-Malone's AGACNP Program prepares nurses to be able to move on to the next level of nursing and take on new, exciting responsibilities.
-The curriculum of the AGACNP Program includes coursework, lab time, and internships, all of which are completed in two years.
-Classes are offered both online and on-campus, with on-campus courses held just one night a week in order to accommodate the work and personal schedules of students.
+Malone's fully online AGACNP program prepares nurses to move on to the next level of nursing and take on new, exciting responsibilities.
+The curriculum of the AGACNP program includes coursework, lab time, and internships, all of which are completed in as fast as two years.
+Students will engage in an evidence-based practice project and gain hands-on learning through three intensive advanced skills lab sessions: at the beginning, in the middle, and at the conclusion of the program.

 Clinical internship sites are chosen based on availability of multiple experiences in conjunction with acute care partnerships, student preferences, and faculty guidance.